Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 ## 6. Commitizen + Semantic Versioning

-On the [LodgeLink-Components](/Repositories/LodgeLink-Components) project, we utilize [Semantic Versioning](http://www.semver.org) to version and publish releases of the component library.
+On itgroove software development projects, we utilize [Semantic Versioning](http://www.semver.org) to version and publish releases of the component library.
 We've integrated [Semantic Release](https://github.com/semantic-release) to take the manual work out of creating releases. **Semantic Release** is meant to be executed on the CI environment after every successful build on the release branch.
 This way no human is directly involved in the release process and the releases are guaranteed to be unromantic and unsentimental.

 Given a version number MAJOR.MINOR.PATCH, increment the: